 Kodi setup Raspberry Pi

-Kodi is an open source peice of software designed to provide a media center experience for your video, music, pictures, and applications.
-It runs of many different platforms including, Linux, OS X, Windows, and Android.
+Kodi is an open source piece of software designed to provide a media center experience for your video, music, pictures, and applications.
+It runs of many different platforms including Linux, MacOS, Windows, and Android.

-This article will cover my experience setting up a media center like experience, specifically using the OSMC pre-built distribution.
+This article will cover my experience setting up a media center like experience, specifically using the OSMC pre-built distribution on a Raspberry PI.

 - Raspberry PI 2+